maybleMyers/chromaforge/README.md

 Download the vae from https://huggingface.co/lodestones/Chroma/tree/main ae.safetenstors and put it in models/vae.
 Download a checkpoint from https://huggingface.co/lodestones/Chroma/tree/main ie chroma-unlocked-v29.5.safetensors and place in models/Stable-diffusion.

-run webui-user.bat or install manually for linux.
+run webui-user.bat or install manually for linux, if you need linux instructions create an issue and I will provide them.
 After you first run webui-user.bat it might error, if so, close it and re run it.
-To update to the latest version navigate to your root directory in a terminal and type "git pull"  c
+To update to the latest version navigate to your root directory in a terminal and type "git pull"

 in Forge, on the top left select all and not flux
 select the checkpoint and then in the next field select the text encoder and vae.